asu-cis-capstone/crossfit/README.md

-# wodstar
+# Crossfit
-repo for project wodstar
+repo for project crossfit

-##wodstar mobile appliction
+##crossfit mobile appliction

-The mobile application designed for Wodstar is intended for the CrossFit community to track their results in completing the Workout-Of-the-Day (wod).
+The mobile application designed for a CrossFit resource company is intended for the CrossFit community to track their results in completing the Workout-Of-the-Day (WOD).
 This application application will include a leaderboard, user profiles and a customizable workout experience.

 ##Project team